-76. As a direct and proximate result of Defendants' negligence, Plaintiff has suffered severe and permanent pain, suffering, disability, impairment, loss of enjoyment of life, loss of care, comfort, and consortium, economic loss and damages including, but not limited to medical expenses, lost income, and other damages.
+73. As a direct and proximate result of Defendants' negligence, Plaintiff has suffered and will continue to suffer, severe physical pain and injuries which are permanent and lasting in nature, emotional distress, loss of the capacity of enjoyment of life, medical expenses, and economic loss as alleged herein.
 These damages have occurred in the past and will continue into the future.